Our Gardening Year 2023

 In a week with 3 of the grandchildren here, work is limited.
 But I do manage some photography, Fiona lays an Easter egg hunt, and impressed by the GC’s wish to look at their previous video, we choose some scenes, and I film some of the egg hunt, and then all 3 sit down and jointly edit their own short video.

 Once they’ve left, more snowdrop planting – perhaps one more session will get me to the end of the Malus copse, just as the weather looks like drying up a bit.
 I begin the process of shifting some misplaced daffodils in the Malus copse, whilst they’re still in flower.
 More hand weeding around the croquet lawn beds, and rather too late, I cut back all the willow and Cornus stems, leaving the ones with fabulous, late pollen-rich flowers below the tyre garden.
-In some wonderful light, I manage to take some lovely photos and videos of both tulips and daffodils.
+In some wonderful light, I managed to take some lovely photos and videos of both tulips and daffodils.
 At last on a sunny and briefly warm morning, I add a single insulated super to the most active, hay shed hive.

 April – Week 3: